CosmosMods/CosmosLibrary/README.md

 TRZCore
 ===================
 Main required library for all my mods.
+Currently in version 2.0.0r using Forge for Minecraft 1.11.2.

 ## Licence
 This repo does not have a licence.
 This means that by default, it is All Rights Reserved.
 However, due to having complete control over what rights that includes, here is a list of what you can & cannot do: